8 steps to reduce Maintenance Management Costs

 However, most maintenance departments still find it challenging to do reporting.
 The most obvious reason for that is...
 DATA.
 We gather too much information, and people get lost pretty fast and start analyzing data that is actually not important or relevant.

-In this article, you will find the most useful 5 Key Performance Indicators for Maintenance Department to follow in order to reduce Maintenance Costs and Increase Productivity!
+In this article, you will find the most useful 5 Key Performance Indicators for the Maintenance Department to follow in order to reduce Maintenance Costs and Increase Productivity!

 As a maintenance manager, your daily tasks depend on the ability to control maintenance costs and minimize downtime.